formvuelate/formvuelate/index.md

 }
 ```

-Since have two different props to replace, we can now use a complex function to get the job done.
+Since have two different props to replace, we can now use a function to get the job done.

 ```js
 LookupPlugin({